michaela10c/connectome-fidelity/README.md

 circular structure leaves CC at 0.145 (p_perm = 0.120) and random at 0.061
 (p_perm = 0.323) — neither significant.
 An earlier version reported Δr = 0.327 as "the
-additional fidelity attributable to the connectome constraint beyond circular stimulus structure alone."
+additional fidelity attributable to the connectome constraint beyond circular stimulus structure alone provides."
 That interpretation is inverted: the gap *is* the circular structure it claimed to control for.
 No biological-fidelity claim is made from this experiment.

 #### Experiment 2 Comparison (ON+OFF edges, 24 conditions)
 CC vs Biology: **Spearman r = 0.049, p_perm = 0.159** (not significant); Random vs